emontoyab/Backend-Java/01 - Backend using SpringBoot and SQL Database/a) cv-tbn/Readme.md

 # CV backend
 #### by: Esteban Montoya 🦊
 ---
+>[!NOTE]
+>This project has different stages and some changes will be added.
+Every stage update will be added below, showing the most recent and current version on top.

+### Second Stage

+This stage adds 10 tables in order to expand the information of CV profile.
+To create these tables in your own repository you should run the `cv-full.sql` script.
+Currently, there is no a CRUD method implemented for these tables, but in the future this feature will be available.

+### First Stage

-This backend is aimed to build a first stage of a web page backend connected to a SQL Database to retrieve information about the user's profile.
+This backend is aimed to build a first stage of a web page backend connected to a SQL Database to retrieve information about the user's Resume (Curriculum Vitae) profile.
 This stage provides a script to create a Database including one table of courses with columns for name, institution, start and end date and if the course obtained a certification.
 After running this script, the database will be created and API requests will be available to retrieve any CRUD method, just by running the server.

+---

 ## Instructions
 ---

-In order to use this repository, is necessary to follow the instructions above:
+In order to use this repository, is necessary to follow the instructions below:

 1. Bring your own SQL credentials into `application.properties` file in the next path: `src/main/resources/application.properties`.
 They should look like the following: